-2 GROUNDWATER IMPACTS, RECEPTORS, AND POTENTIAL EXPOSURE MITIGATION - 40 C.F.R. § 257.101(F)(2)(V)(B)(2)
+2 GROUNDWATER IMPACTS, RECEPTORS, AND POTENTIAL EXPOSURE MITIGATION - 40 C.F.R. § 257.101(f)(2)(v)(B)(2)

 The Edwards Ash Pond, with a footprint of approximately 91 acres (Figure 1), currently remains in assessment monitoring.
 There have been no SSLs of Appendix IV parameter concentrations since assessment monitoring was established on April 9, 2018 in accordance with 40 CFR § 257.95.
 The most recent summary of groundwater monitoring activities is provided in the "2019 Annual Groundwater Monitoring and Corrective Action Report, Edwards Ash Pond, Edwards Power Station" (Ramboll, 2020) [see Attachment 1].
 A summary of the assessment monitoring program is provided in Table 1.
 Since there have been no SSL exceedances of GWPS(s) to date, plume delineation has not been required.
 However, if one or more Appendix IV constituents are detected at SSLs above the GWPS(s), the nature and extent of the release would be characterized to delineate the contaminant plume.
-The existing conceptual site model and description of site hydrogeology provides site characterization data that will be used as the basis for executing supplemental plume delineation, or that the SSL resulted from error in sampling, analysis, statistical evaluation, or natural variation in groundwater quality (§257.95(g)(3)(ii)).
+The existing conceptual site model and description of site hydrogeology provides site characterization data that will be used as the basis for executing supplemental plume delineation activities.
+A demonstration may also be made that a source other than the CCR unit caused the contamination, or that the SSL resulted from error in sampling, analysis, statistical evaluation, or natural variation in groundwater quality (§257.95(g)(3)(ii)).